Siddharth-UPES/Smaller-Projects/Basic Survey Report/Readme.md

-# 🎓 UPES Student Feedback Survey Form
+# 🎓 UPES Students Feedback Survey Form

 This is a basic HTML-only project that simulates a student feedback survey form for the University of Petroleum and Energy Studies (UPES).
 It is designed for front-end demonstration purposes using only **HTML** — no JavaScript or backend.